Provided below are the house rules we use for Delaque gangs.

 long armored jackets with deep interior pouches to conceal weapons and other such items.

-Though there are some exceptions to the trend, the vast majority of Delaques are a very pale-skinned and bald-headed strain of humanity.
+Though there are some exceptions to the trend, the vast majority of Delaque are a very pale-skinned and bald-headed strain of humanity.

-An intolerance of bright lights is known to be a common weakness of Delaques;
+An intolerance of bright lights is known to be a common weakness of Delaque;

 most wear dark visors or photo-goggles to shelter their sensitive eyes.